iaacornus/silverblue-postinstall_upgrade/README.md

 # Flatpak modifications

-Flatpaks are sandboxed, it may not work as expected.
-These are some solutions to the errors that may arise or encountered.
+Flatpak apps are sandboxed, and thus may not work as expected.
+The following are some solutions to the errors that may arise from default Flatpak security permissions.

 ## Theming

+Due to the aforementioned sandboxing, there are 2 methods to installing themes:
-Since flatpaks are sandboxed, you can either install the flatpak version of GTK theme you are using as flatpak, which you can find by using `search`:
+Either the flatpak version of GTK theme you are using as a flatpak, which you can find by using `search`:

 ```bash
 flatpak search gtk3